viamrobotics/docs/docs/components/board.md

 A *board* is the signal wire hub of a robot that provides access to GPIO pins.

-If your board has a computer that is capable of running `viam-server`, or is physically connected to one, it can act not only as the signal wire hub for your robot, but also as the software hub.
+If your board has a computer that is capable of running `viam-server`, or is connected to one, it can act not only as the signal wire hub for your robot, but also as the software hub.

-Configure a board component on your robot to control and read from the other hardware components of the robot, signaling through the GPIO pins on the board as directed by a computer running `viam-server`.
+Configure a board component on your robot to control and read from the other hardware components of the robot, signaling through the GPIO pins on the board as overseen by a computer running `viam-server`.

 {{% figure src="../img/board/board-comp-options.png" alt="Image showing two board options: First, running viam-server locally and second, running via a peripheral plugged into the USB port of a computer that is running the viam-server." title="Two different board options: a single-board computer with GPIO pins running `viam-server` locally, or a GPIO peripheral plugged into a desktop computer's USB port, with the computer running `viam-server`." %}}